dependents/Dependents/readme.md

 * Find JavaScript modules that depend on the current JavaScript module.
 * Jump to a dependency

-Currently supporting: AMD modules
+Currently supporting: AMD modules and Mac OSX

-Not currently supported but planned: CommonJS modules, Windows OS.
+Not currently supported but planned: CommonJS modules, Windows OS, Linux OS.
 Pull requests welcome!

 ### Prerequisites